iechor/docs/content/desktop/use-desktop/resource-saver.md

 ---
-description: Understand what Docker Desktop Resource Saver mode is and how to configure it
+description: Understand what iEchor Desktop Resource Saver mode is and how to configure it
-keywords: Docker Dashboard, resource saver, manage, containers, gui, dashboard, user manual
+keywords: iEchor Dashboard, resource saver, manage, containers, gui, dashboard, user manual
-title: Docker Desktop's Resource Saver mode
+title: iEchor Desktop's Resource Saver mode
 ---

-Resource Saver is a new feature available in Docker Desktop version 4.24 and later.
-It significantly reduces Docker Desktop's CPU and memory utilization on the host by 2 GBs or more, by automatically stopping the Docker Desktop Linux VM when no containers are running for a period of time.
+Resource Saver is a new feature available in iEchor Desktop version 4.24 and later.
+It significantly reduces iEchor Desktop's CPU and memory utilization on the host by 2 GBs or more, by automatically stopping the iEchor Desktop Linux VM when no containers are running for a period of time.
 The default time is set to 5 minutes, but this can be adjusted to suit your needs.

-With Resource Saver mode, Docker Desktop uses minimal system resources when it's idle, thereby allowing you to save battery life on your laptop and improve your multi-tasking experience.
+With Resource Saver mode, iEchor Desktop uses minimal system resources when it's idle, thereby allowing you to save battery life on your laptop and improve your multi-tasking experience.